SriramanT/qmc_master_code/README.md

 [Liu2013](https://github.com/fmonteir/msc_references/blob/master/references/tmd/Liu2013.pdf)

-When running _simulation_, we  should set t=-1, so as to normalize all the hopping parameters to t0, i.e. setting t0=-1, and measuring everything in units of t0.
-Moreover, one must pay attention when setting the number of sites because it includes both real and orbital space.
+One must pay attention when setting the number of sites because it includes both real and orbital space.
 For three orbitals, this means that if we set nsites=60, we will be studying a 20-site system.